gravitational/teleport/rfd/0129-discovery-name-templating.md

         "*": "*"
 ```

+In both the dynamic config and the equivalent static config example, the
-In this example, the discovery agent will discover AWS RDS databases in the
+discovery agent will discover AWS RDS databases in the us-west-1 and us-west-2
-us-west-1 and us-west-2 AWS regions.
+AWS regions.

-Each database discovered by the matcher will have the prefix "teleport-dev-"
+Each database discovered by the `aws` matcher will have the prefix
-followed by the discovered database's name, AWS account ID, and AWS region.
+"teleport-dev-" followed by the discovered database's name, AWS account ID, and
+AWS region.

 For instance, if a database named `foo` is discovered in AWS account ID
 `0123456789012` in region `us-west-1`, the rewritten name will be
 `teleport-dev-foo-012345689012-us-west-1`.
-This would disambiguate the database name from other databases in other regions
+This disambiguates the database name from other databases in other regions
 and other AWS accounts.

 Since the full template syntax is available, a user could modify this to use